vitogit/pgn-tactics-generator/README.md

 ## About

-This is a python library dedicated to creating chess puzzles for lichess.org.
+This is a python application dedicated to creating chess puzzles for lichess.org.
 However it can easily be adapted to create puzzles from personal games.

 ## Installation